 National Flag | Colombia Facts

-The national flag of Columbia contains the tricolour of horizontal stripes; the upper stripe contains yellow colour and wide double than other two stripes.
-Second stripe contains blue, and third stripe contains red colour.
+The national flag of Columbia contains the tricolour of horizontal stripes; the upper stripe contains yellow colour and wide double than the other two stripes.
+The second stripe contains blue, and the third stripe contains red colour.
 This Columbian flag was accepted on 26th November 1861.

 National Language | Colombia Facts

-Spanish language is the official language of Colombia and is spoken by all of citizens except some Amerindian tribes.
-Generally, Spanish language is written and spoken by the literate Colombians.
+Spanish language is the official language of Colombia and is spoken by all of the citizens except some Amerindian tribes.
+Generally, the Spanish language is written and spoken by the literate Colombians.
 In Latin America, Colombians is pondered the nearest to the Castilian.
-Castilian is standard form of Spanish language, mostly spoken in Castile.
+Castilian is a standard form of the Spanish language, mostly spoken in Castile.

 Religions | Colombia Facts